Clicky

 Older Sea-Doo showing the locations of the oil can and dip stick.

-How To Change The Oil In Jet Skis:
+How To Change The Oil In a Jet Ski:

-To change the oil in your jet ski, you’ll need 3 quarts of the manufacturer’s oil, a new oil-filter, a siphon oil-pump, rags, o-rings (should come with filter), and a metric tool set.
+To do this you’ll need 3 quarts of the manufacturer’s oil, a new oil-filter, a siphon oil-pump, rags, o-rings (should come with filter), and a metric tool set.

-Before you start changing the oil, make sure the jet skis are out of water and be sure to level them.
+Before you start changing, make sure the crafts are out of water and be sure to level them.

-Avoid changing oil near the lake, boat slip, or hoisted above water.
+Avoid servicing near the lake, boat slip, or hoisted above water.

-There are EPA laws about servicing jet skis near water, and the fine can be quite high.
+There are EPA laws about servicing near water, and the fine can be quite high.

-The video below is from The Watercraft Journal, it’s an excellent video for the 2018 Sea-Doo RXT-X 300 jet ski if you need a video:
+The video below is from The Watercraft Journal, it’s an excellent video for the 2018 Sea-Doo RXT-X 300 if you need a video:

-For changing engine oil in any jet ski, you’ll need to warm up the engine oil by running the engine.
+For changing engine oil, you’ll need to warm up it by running the engine.

 A 15-minute ride will be enough to warm up the engine oil, or flush it by idling on the garden hose for 2 minutes.
 Many fine flushing the engine easier, but either way, the engine needs to be warmed up.